 Job Announcement: USC Dornsife Center for Self-Report Science Postdoctoral Fellowship

-The Dornsife Center for Self-Report Science (CSS) within the Center for Economic and Social Research (CESR) at the University of Southern California will have one opening for a postdoctoral position starting in October 2018.
+The Dornsife Center for Self-Report Science (CSS) within the Center for Economic and Social Research (CESR) at the University of Southern California has one opening for a postdoctoral position.
 This position is for one year.
 The USC CSS conducts research to better understand the information contained in self-reports, including reports of medical symptoms such as pain and fatigue, emotions, wellbeing, daily occurrences, opinions, and beliefs.
 The mission of CSS includes improving existing self-report methods and developing novel techniques for characterizing people's experiences from self-reports.
 Much of CSS's research utilizes daily and momentary real-time data acquisition methods, though large-scale surveys are also employed.
 CSS actively consults on self-report issues with other units and schools within USC.

 Current areas of focus include age-related differences in self-report processes; implementation of PROs into clinical care; evaluation of PROs and objective sensor data; development of novel strategies for characterizing and monitoring experience using ecological momentary assessments (EMA) and in Internet panels.